Joel Embiid NBA Playoffs Player Props: 76ers vs. Celtics

-The Philadelphia 76ers, Joel Embiid included, match up versus the Boston Celtics at 7:30 PM ET on Thursday in the 2023 NBA Playoffs.
+Joel Embiid and his Philadelphia 76ers teammates face the Boston Celtics in the 2023 NBA Playoffs, at 3:30 PM ET on Sunday.

-With prop bets available for Embiid, let's break down some stats and trends to assist you in making good predictions.
+If you'd like to make predictions on Embiid's performance, we dive into his available prop bets, using stats and trends, below.

 Joel Embiid Prop Bets vs. the Celtics